NVIDIA/nvbandwidth/README.md

 Install a compiler package which supports c++17.
 GCC 7.x or above is a possible option.

 Install cmake (version 3.20 or above).
-Cmake version 3.24 or newer is enocuraged.
+Cmake version 3.24 or newer is encouraged.

 Install Boost program options library (More details in the next section)